Finding Your Stop

 Have your fare ready before boarding.
-If paying with cash, make sure to have the exact amount, as bus drivers do not make change.
-Up to two children, 4 and younger, may ride for free with a fare-paying adult.
+If paying with cash, make sure to have the exact amount as bus drivers do not make change.
+Up to two children, 4 years old and younger, may ride for free with a fare-paying adult.
 You can calculate your fare in advance by using the fare calculator on the Fares page.

 Service Animals must be licensed as required by law.
 They are allowed on the bus with proper restraint.
 Animals must be kept with their owner, on the floor in front of the owner.
 They must be well behaved and not be a nuisance to other riders.
 Bus drivers reserve the right to refuse service to a rider with an unruly Service Animal.